 - Advanced Courses (Registered users): It covers full syllabus.

 - Advanced lectures: These include applied part and in depth-learning for all major topics.
 These are not available at YouTube.

-- Study Material: Lecture content is available for registered students in PDF format.
+- Study Material: Lecture content is available for registered students in PDF E-Book format.

 - Answer Writing Practice: There are extensive answer writing sessions exactly based on UPSC pattern.
 Kindly note that evaluation is not part of the Classroom course.
 Evaluation is available for test series students.

 - Model Answers: You will get model answers to the previous year questions, expected questions etc.

 - Expert Support: You will get Doubt clearance Sessions via mail, chat, or phone, as and when required.

 - Two-way feedback: We take students’ feedback seriously.
 We can remove or replace faculties if the feedback is not good.